progwise/george-ai/README.md

 # George AI Project

-Welcome to the **George AI Project**!
+**Welcome to the George AI Project!**

-This project features a chatbot agent built with LangChain that prioritizes local PDF-based retrieval before resorting to web or model-generated content.
-The agent now clearly indicates the source of its answers—**"local"**, **"web"**, or **"model"**—ensuring greater transparency in how responses are derived.
+This project introduces a chatbot agent built using LangChain.
+It prioritizes retrieving information from local PDFs before resorting to web-based searches or model-generated content.
+The agent provides clear transparency by labeling its answers as **"local"**, **"web"**, or **"model"**, so you always know the source of its response.

 ## Table of Contents